opensearch-project/project-website/_posts/2025-03-05-OpenSearch-as-a-SIEM-Solution.md

 Data normalization is important for building generalizable detection rules and dashboards that work across different log sources.
 When aggregating logs from many sources, a commonly encountered challenge is that each source has its own format (different field names and structures).
 OpenSearch's Security Analytics plugin includes field mappings for common log types.[1](https://opensearch.org/docs/latest/security-analytics/#:~:text=Security%20Analytics%20is%20a%20security,responding%20effectively%20to%20potential%20threats) Additionally, OpenSearch allows users to define mappings and ingest pipelines to normalize data.

 ### <u>Data visualization</u>
 Once logs are indexed and normalized, analysts can create visualizations with OpenSearch Dashboards to enhance situational awareness.
-For example, users can build charts showing trends of failed logins over time or a geographic map of login locations.
+For example, users can build charts showing trends for failed logins over time or a geographic map of login locations.

 ### <u>Search.</u>
 OpenSearch Dashboards supports interactive querying.
 A security analyst can filter the view to a specific timeframe or drill down on a particular host or user to see all related events.